GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason - including blind stupidity.
+> ### The separation of architectural effort from implementation is a very powerful way of getting conceptual integrity on very large projects.
 >
-> ~ *William Wulf*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts